lorin/booknotes/Drift-Into-Failure.md

 - Only constant training and indoctrination, as well as positive reinforcement, can help build confidence and acceptance for the use of unmitigated language.
+- Decrementalism, where organizational and operational adaptation around goal conflicts and uncertainty produces small, stepwise normalization where each next decrement is only a small deviation from the previously accepted norm, and continued operational success is relied upon as a guarantee of future safety
+- Resource scarcity and goal oppositions from one such pervasive influence.
+- In fact, what is remarkable about this accident is that everybody was pretty much following the rules.
+- Behavior that is locally rational, that responds to local conditions and makes sense given the various rules that govern it locally, can add up to profoundly irrational behavior at the system level.

 ## Outline